-Any heart attack is not “mini”.
-A “mini” heart attack is just a label for a less severe heart attack.
+Any heart attack is not “Mini”.
+A “Mini” heart attack is just a label for a less severe heart attack.
 It is usually referred to as a mild heart attack as opposed to a life threatening one.
 A mild heart attack is a warning sign that something is definitely wrong and it should be checked out.
-A heart attack that someone dies from obviously cannot be called mini or mild.
+A heart attack that someone dies of, obviously cannot be called mini or mild.

 - Chest pain that radiates to the neck, head, shoulders, arms or stomach

 - Breaking out in a cold sweat

 Sometimes these symptoms are somewhat milder in women and are too often taken lightly with a disastrous result.

 A mild heart attack affects a relatively small portion of the heart muscle, or does not cause much permanent heart damage.
 This is because the blockage in a coronary artery occurs in a small artery that supplies to a small portion of the heart muscle; does not completely block blood flow to the heart or lasts briefly.

 It is a common misconception that a mild heart attack is not serious.
 Even if the area of the heart affected is small, a heart attack can result in permanent heart damage and life-threatening problems that affect you for the rest of your life – including heart failure, an abnormal heart beat (arrhythmia), and a higher risk of a second heart attack.

 A transient ischemic attack (TIA), or ‘mini-stroke’, is caused by a temporary fall in the blood supply to part of the brain which results in lack of oxygen to the brain.
 This can cause symptoms that are similar to a stroke, although they don’t last as long.
 TIA takes only a few minutes and is usually resolved within 24 hours.